 ListActivitythat you override for lifecycle and other functionality hooks.

 - Use your new extension class.
-Once completed, your new extension class can be used in place of the view upon which it was based.
+Once completed, you can use your new extension class in place of the view it was based on.

-Fully customized components can be used to create graphical components that appear however you wish.
-Perhaps a graphical VU meter that looks like an old analog gauge, or a sing-a-long text view where a bouncing ball moves along the words so you can sing along with a karaoke machine.
-Either way, you want something that the built-in components just won't do, no matter how you combine them.
+You can create fully customized graphical components that appear however you want.
+Perhaps you want a graphical VU meter that looks like an old analog gauge, or a sing-along text view where a bouncing ball moves along the words as you sing along with a karaoke machine.
+You might want something that the built-in components can't do, no matter how you combine them.

-Fortunately, you can easily create components that look and behave in any way you like, limited perhaps only by your imagination, the size of the screen, and the available processing power (remember that ultimately your application might have to run on something with significantly less power than your desktop workstation).
+Fortunately, you can create components that look and behave any way you want, limited only by your imagination, the size of the screen, and the available processing power, bearing in mind that your application might have to run on something with significantly less power than your desktop workstation.

-The most generic view you can extend is, unsurprisingly,
+The most generic view you can extend is

-View, so you will usually start by extending this to create your new super component.
+View, so you usually start by extending this to create your new super component.

-- You can supply a constructor which can take attributes and parameters from the XML, and you can also consume your own such attributes and parameters (perhaps the color and range of the VU meter, or the width and damping of the needle, etc.)
+- You can supply a constructor, which can take attributes and parameters from the XML, and you can consume your own such attributes and parameters, such as the color and range of the VU meter or the width and damping of the needle.

-- You will probably want to create your own event listeners, property accessors and modifiers, and possibly more sophisticated behavior in your component class as well.
+- You probably want to create your own event listeners, property accessors, and modifiers as well as more sophisticated behavior in your component class.

 onMeasure()and are also likely to need to override